dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/3-bug-duplicate-task.md

-# The Bug "Duplicate Task"
+# The Bug "Duplicate task"

-!!! note "The Bug 'Duplicate Task'"
+!!! note "The Bug 'Duplicate task'"
     Level: Intermediate

 ## Open the TODO App and add a Task